sukhitashvili/pencil_sketches/README.md

 # Deep Pencil sketch

-Convert images to look like as drawn by pencil.
+Convert images to look like as drawn by pencil using deep model.

 For using deep model download the weights from drive and put files under folder named as ``./models/...``